AI-based Automation for Commercial Office HVAC

 In the plot below, weekend days with lower peak occupancy are visually identifiable.
 The shape of the occupancy curves appear roughly similar.
 People appear to badge into the office at similar times but in fewer number.

 Impact Energy and Utilities Facilities and Equipment People Smart Buildings / Corporate alignment (Marketing and Strategy) Environment Value of continuous data access The model can better simulate real world conditions by acquiring BMS data for time periods that overlap with Verdigris energy data.
 This enables the model to better understand how energy use impacts building comfort metrics and enables more accurate HVAC modeling.
 In this model, HVAC operating modes are inferred by power usage.
 Integrated BMS and HVAC data enables modeling from actual HVAC operations.
 These results can be embedded in model for more precise suggestions.
-Future services Automation models may be paired with [Verdigris Intelligent Alerts] to automatically monitor for anomalies outside set operating parameters.
+Future services Automation models can be paired with to Intelligent Alerting that would automatically monitor for anomalies outside set operating parameters.
 Buildings with compatible building management systems can implement Verdigris intelligent control algorithms to automate occupancy responsiveness, temperature stability and cost efficiency.
 Control algorithms and optimization models can be developed for additional facilities or incorporate additional criteria.

 1. A stable operating temperature can sometimes be an important process requirement.
 For example, in a data center or factory.